Demetrioz/GymOS-Legacy/docs/docs/index.md

 ## Project Structure

-    Client/ # The Client project.
-This is what users actually interact with via the website.

-    DataModel/  # The DataModel and Database definitions.

     docs/   # The documentation files.

+    GymOS.Client/ # The Client project that users actually interact with via the web.

+    GymOS.DataModel/  # The DataModel and Database definitions.

+    GymOS.Migrations/ # The Database Migrations for each release

-    Server/ # The Server project.
-This is what is published to the host machine.
+    GymOS.Server/ # The Server project that is published to a host machine.

-    System/ # The Actor system that contains business logic for GymOS.
+    GymOS.System/ # The Actor system that contains business logic for GymOS.

-    Services/   # This is where the services that interact with third party systems reside.
+    GymOS.Services/   # This is where the services that interact with third party systems reside.

     LICENSE    # The MIT License file.
     README.md  # The project readme file.